Ahimsa: Self-defence, criminal law, and war

 The precepts of ahimsa in Hinduism require that war must be avoided, with sincere and truthful dialogue.
 Force must be the last resort.
 If war becomes necessary, its cause must be just, its purpose virtuous, its objective to restrain the wicked, its aim peace, and its method lawful.
-War can only be started and stopped by a legitimate authority.
-Weapons must be proportionate to the opponent and the aim of war, not indiscriminate tools of destruction.
-All strategies and weapons used in the war must be to defeat the opponent, not to cause misery to the opponent; for example, the use of arrows is allowed, but the use of arrows smeared with painful poison is not allowed.
+War may be started and stopped only by a legitimate authority.
+Weapons must be proportionate to the opponent and the goal, not indiscriminate tools of destruction.
+All strategies and weapons used in war must be to defeat the opponent, not to cause them misery; for example, arrows are allowed, but arrows smeared with painful poison are not.
 Warriors must use judgment in the battlefield.
-Cruelty to the opponent during war is forbidden.
-Wounded, unarmed opponent warriors must not be attacked or killed; they must be brought to your realm and given medical treatment.
+Cruelty to opponents is forbidden.
+Wounded, unarmed opponents must not be attacked or killed but instead given medical care.
 Children, women, and civilians must not be injured.
 While the war is in progress, sincere dialogue for peace must continue.